 The presidential election results are inconclusive.
-Tilden appears to have a 300,000 edge in the popular vote as well as 184 electoral votes to Hayes's 165.
-But the returns from Florida, Louisiana, and South Carolina, representing 19 electoral votes, are disputed.
+Tilden appears to have a 250,000 edge in the popular vote as well as 184 electoral votes to Hayes's 165.
+But the returns from Florida, Louisiana, South Carolina, and Oregon, representing 20 electoral votes, are disputed.

 Both parties in Congress agree to establish a commission to determine results of the contested presidential election.
 The commission will be composed of five members of each house of Congress and five members of the Supreme Court.
 The commission contains eight Republicans and seven Democrats.

 The Senate accepts the decision of the electoral commission, which awards the contested electoral votes and the presidency to Rutherford B. Hayes in an 8-7 vote along party lines.
 Though the House disagrees, the Senate's approval proves sufficient to justify the findings of the electoral commission; the House votes to accept the report.

 Rutherford B. Hayes is privately sworn in as the nineteenth President of the United States.
 Because March 4 falls on a Sunday, he will be publicly sworn in on March 5.